 You might feel scared, embarrassed, or helpless.
 You might hope that the behavior is a phase that will pass.
 Or you may worry that if you talk about the behaviors, your loved one might get worse.
 But remember that self-harm is a cry for help.
 It needs to be addressed.

 When you talk to your loved one, do it without judgment.
 People who self-harm aren't crazy or seeking attention.
 They don't know how to handle their emotions.
 Their behaviors are a sign of emotional pain.
-And they need to feel accepted and not judged in order to heal.
+They need to feel accepted and not judged in order to heal.

 How is it treated?

 Self-harming behaviors won't disappear if they're left untreated.
-A Band-Aid may hide the cut on the outside, but it won’t heal the hurt on the inside.
-Professional care and intervention is necessary.
+Professional care and intervention may be necessary.

 Please note that Cigna is not associated with these resources, and does not endorse or guarantee references or sites listed.

 This material is provided by Cigna for informational/educational purposes only.
 It is not medical/clinical advice.
 Only a health care provider can make a diagnosis or recommend a treatment plan.
 For more information about your behavioral health benefits, you can call the member services or behavioral health telephone number listed on your health care ID card.